-In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council throughout the spring and summer, the Gauntlet is running the series, ‘Who’s Who in the SU.’
+In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council, the Gauntlet is running the series, ‘Who’s Who in the SU.’
 The first instalment introduces Jessica Revington, president of the SU.
 Elected in March 2019, Revington began her term on May first and will be at the helm of the organization until the end of April.

 The Gauntlet: What do you do in your role?

 Jessica Revington, president: As president, a lot of my role focuses on advocating for students and student priorities externally and internally within the university.
 When it comes to student priorities, I am the spokesperson for the SU and I also do a lot in supporting my vice presidents as well as the Students’ Legislative Council in being able to achieve their goals for the year.